scoutapp/scout_apm_ruby/README.markdown

 [![Build Status](https://github.com/scoutapp/scout_apm_ruby/actions/workflows/test.yml/badge.svg)](https://github.com/scoutapp/scout_apm_ruby/actions)

 A Ruby gem for detailed Rails application performance monitoring 📈.
-Metrics and transaction traces are reported to [Scout](https://scoutapp.com), a hosted application monitoring service.
+Metrics, errors and transaction traces are reported to [Scout](https://www.scoutapm.com), a hosted application monitoring service.
+We have a free plan for small apps and a 14-day all-access trial to test out all the features.
+If you want to send us Rails logs, add our [other gem](https://github.com/scoutapp/scout_apm_ruby_logging) and we will correlate them with your performance data!

 ## What's the special sauce? 🤔